operate-bsv/www.operatebsv.org/src/docs/index.md

 ## Writing Ops

-It wont always be necessary for developers to write their own Ops, but occaisionally you may find an Op that doesn't quite work exactly how you want it to.
-Or maybe you want to implement your own new protocol.
-It's time to write an Op.
+As the public [repository of Ops](/library) grows, developers may find they can use Operate without creating their own Ops.
+But occaisionally it may be necessary to create and publish your own bespoke Op.

 ### Anatomy of an Op